ChenQiyue8/EE399A/README.md

-# EE 399 - Introduction to Machine Learning Homework Reports
+# Project Portfolio: Data analysis and Machine Learning Techniques

-Welcome to the repository for homework assignments and corresponding reports from the course EE 399: Machine Learning for Science and Engineering at the University of Washington, Spring 2023, taught by Professor Dr. Nathan Kutz.
+Welcome to my repository for homework assignments and corresponding reports from the course EE 399: Machine Learning for Science and Engineering at the University of Washington, Spring 2023, taught by Professor Dr. Nathan Kutz.

 This repository serves as a comprehensive resource for all the assignments completed during the course.
 Each assignment covers a wide range of topics in machine learning, including data analysis tools, data classification, neural networks, and reinforcement learning.
 Here's a breakdown of the contents: